kevin-william/esp32-robust-video-stream-server/README.md

 3. **Open browser** and navigate to `http://192.168.4.1`
 4. **Scan for networks** and select your WiFi network
 5. **Enter password** and click Connect
-6. **Device will restart** and connect to your WiFi network
+6. **Device will connect** to your WiFi network and automatically disable the captive portal

-**Note**: The captive portal remains active for 5 minutes.
-If not configured within this time, the device restarts.
+**Note**: The captive portal remains active indefinitely until a successful WiFi connection is established.
+The device will not restart automatically or timeout - it stays accessible for configuration until properly connected to a network.
+Camera and video streaming services are only activated after WiFi connection is successful.

 ### After WiFi Connection